-Hip stretches included on this page can be used to stretch hip flexors, hip extensors, adductors and abductors.
+The hip stretches included on this page can be used to stretch hip flexors, hip extensors, adductors and abductors.
+Although the hamstrings are hip muscles, Hamstring stretches aren't included on this page.

 A simple stretch for the hip extensors is low lunge.
 In this case the hip extensors of the front leg are stretched.
 This pose could also be also be used as a gentle stretch for the hip flexors of the rear leg.

 You could also use low lunge to strengthen your shoulders and arms, for example by bending your arms push-up style to sink your chest.

 In most cases, glute stretches work on the back of the hip with the leg externally rotated.
 This can also target the piriformis.